klose777/deki/README.md

 comparison.
 For the experiment, I used the latest GPT-4o model (as of January
 26) to generate code from a screenshot, and then to generate code from the same screenshot + deki image description.
 Without any fine-tuning.

+The generated code is for Android and was placed into the Design Preview in Android Studio without any changes.

 Better understanding of sizes:
 ![example6](./res/mfa_1_comparison.png)